How Long Do I Have to File a Civil Lawsuit in Oregon?

 Let me tell you a story about a car accident.
 Yes, it’s meant to teach you a lesson.

-What if you were injured in a bicycle accident, and you and your Portland personal injury attorney think the city has a case to answer for creating a dangerous bike intersection on a busy road?
+What if you were injured in a bicycle accident, and you and your bicycle accident attorney in Portland think the city has a case to answer for creating a dangerous bike intersection on a busy road?
 How long do you have before deciding to make a claim?
 Let’s take an extreme case, and say your spouse/partner was walking across the street and was knocked down by a hit and run driver and left in a coma.
 If the worse comes to pass, how long do you have before you or your Portland personal injury attorney must file a claim?

 Statutes of limitations in Oregon can be exceptionally tricky.
 A competent Portland personal injury attorney will advise you on the time constraints established under Oregon law that you will need to be aware of and abide by.